Skilled Worker Change of Employment

 The worker obtains the CoS reference from the new (or current) sponsor and confirms that the salary, hours and SOC code match the offer letter.

-Using the Skilled Worker form on GOV.UK, the applicant inputs the new CoS number, pays the visa fee and Immigration Health Surcharge, and books a biometric appointment (or uses the UK Immigration: ID Check app if eligible).
+Using the Skilled Worker form on GOV.UK, the applicant inputs the new CoS number, and pays the visa fee and Immigration Health Surcharge (if applicable) for the application to be processed.

 Unless exempt, the worker uploads a valid passport, proof of maintenance funds (or a sponsor maintenance certification), and any professional registration documents required for the role.
-English-language documents are not required again if they were accepted in a previous Skilled Worker or Tier 2 grant.
+English language documents are not required again if they were accepted in a previous Skilled Worker grant.

 Employment in the new role may only begin once the Home Office has granted permission.
-Priority or super-priority processing may be requested, but starting early – even on the same sponsor’s payroll – breaches visa conditions.
+Priority or super-priority processing may be requested, but starting early before authorisation has been given (even on the same sponsor’s payroll) breaches visa conditions.

 You can apply to update your visa up to three months before the intended start date of your new job.
 While you are waiting for the application to be processed, you can carry on working in your current job and / or work out your notice period.

-If your current Tier 2 visa is near its expiry then you must make sure that you submit your application to switch to the Skilled Worker visa before the Tier 2 visa expires.
+If your current Tier 2 visa is near its expiry then you must make sure that you submit your application to switch to the Skilled Worker visa before the visa expires.

 You are not allowed to start your new job with a new employer until you have received confirmation that your application has been approved.